krgross/st512-course-notes/docs/index.md

 $$
 We divide by $n - 2$ because there are $n - 2$ degrees of freedom (df) associated with the SSE.
 When we divide an error sum-of-squares by its degrees of freedom, the resulting quotient is called the "mean-squared error" (MSE).
 For the BAC data, the SSE is 0.0058, yielding a MSE of $0.0058/(16-2) \approx 0.0004$.
 See the gray text at the end of this section for an explanation of why the number of degrees of freedom is $n-2$.

 Variances are difficult to understand because they are on a squared scale.
 Thus, the units of the error variance are the units of the response, squared.
 To place this estimate on a more meaningful scale, we take the square root to obtain the estimate of the residual standard deviation $s_{\varepsilon}$:
 $$
 s_{\varepsilon} =\sqrt{\dfrac{SSE}{n-2}} = \sqrt{MSE}
 $$
 For the BAC data, $s_{\varepsilon} = \sqrt{0.0004} = 0.020$.
-This is a more useful number, as it suggests that a typical deviation between an observed BAC and the corresponding fitted value is 0.020\%.
-(Take a look again at the magnitude of the residuals in the scatterplot of the BAC data, and convince yourself that 0.020\% is a reasonable guide to the magnitude of a typical residual.)
+This is a more useful number, as it suggests that a typical deviation between an observed BAC and the corresponding fitted value is 0.020%.
+(Take a look again at the magnitude of the residuals in the scatterplot of the BAC data, and convince yourself that 0.020% is a reasonable guide to the magnitude of a typical residual.)
+In the R `summary` of our model fit, the value of $s_{\varepsilon}$ is given by the portion of the output labeled "Residual standard error".^[Perhaps this reveals my own ignorance, but I can't figure out why the R `summary` of the linear model refers to $s_{\varepsilon}$ as the "Residual standard error".
+It seems to me that $s_{\varepsilon}$ is the standard deviation of the residuals, and thus it would be better to call it the "Residual standard deviation".]

 ---